roadtocode4u/spaceship/docs/reactjs/10-react-router-library/10-react-router-library.md

 ## Navigating Between Routes

-:::danger
+:::info
-Donot use `<a>` in react because default behavior of an `<a>` tag is to load the entire page again when you click on it.
-This interrupts how React apps usually work because React's react-router manages navigation without reloading the page.
+Avoid using the `<a>` tag in React because its default behavior reloads the entire page when clicked.
+Instead, use the `Link` component, which allows navigation without reloading the page, providing a smoother user experience.
 :::

-To navigate between routes in your application, you can use the `Link` component provided by `react-router-dom`.
+The `Link` component is provided by `react-router-dom`.
 Here's an example of how to create a navigation bar with links to different routes:

 ```jsx title="src/components/Navbar/Navbar.js" showLineNumbers
 import { Link } from "react-router-dom";